Renewable-Colocated Green Hydrogen Production: Optimal Scheduling and Profitability: Numerical Study

-Table \ref{tab:breakdown} presents the yearly revenue breakdown for the (45 MW, 20 MW) RCHP across different market models, all under the same annual electricity price and solar/wind generation realizations.
-The hydrogen price was assumed to be \$4/kg.
+To illustrate the operational and economic characteristics of the RCHP under the proposed method, Table \ref{tab:breakdown} presents the yearly revenue breakdown for the (45 MW, 20 MW) RCHP across different market models, all under the same 2022 electricity price and solar/wind generation realizations.
+The hydrogen price was set at \$4/kg.

 Our experiment demonstrated the significance of using grid-imported renewable.
 From Table \ref{tab:breakdown}, the standalone and consumer models had the identical colocated renewable utilization.
 M1-c was more profitable due to its ability to use grid-imported renewable.
 Likewise, the producer and prosumer models also had identical colocated renewable utilization.
 Again, M2 was more profitable because M2 used grid-imported renewable.